 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term residents that experienced functional improvements, such as with activities of daily living.
+This indicates the percent of short-term stay residents that experienced functional improvements, such as with activities of daily living.
+Higher levels of performance with activities of daily living typically correlates with successful rehabilitation services.

 Scores for Denver, CO